judeaugustinej/Boss-in-the-cloud/Vagrant/Basic.md

 metadata.json --- tells vagrant what provider the box works with

 #Installation
-1.Download VirtualBox
+*Download VirtualBox
-2.Download Vagrant
+*Download Vagrant
-3.Create a new Vagrant box (vagrant init rbayliss/debian-wheezy)
-4. Start the Vagrant box (vagrant up)
+*Create a new Vagrant box (vagrant init rbayliss/debian-wheezy) *Start the Vagrant box (vagrant up)